 Despite these significant impacts on life, less than a quarter of the people that could benefit from hearing devices use them.
 The reasons are mainly about money and stigma.
 The prices of hearing aids range from $4,000 to over $7,000 a pair, certainly a significant purchase decision, especially for someone on fixed income.
 Having been marketed for decades to seniors, because most hearing loss was seen to be age-related, it is natural that hearing aids have become synonymous with aging and, hence, a stigma for people who are experiencing hearing loss at a much younger age due to environmental factors (like too many rock concerts!).
 This new generation of the hearing impaired are averse to devices that resemble hearing aids.

 The effects of the early stages of hearing loss are seen (or heard!) in the increasingly louder volume settings of television, much to the chagrin of other family members; difficulty in conversing over the phone; enjoying music; and difficulty in following conversations in noisy social environments like restaurants.
-Cost and stigma may still dissuade people from purchasing hearing aids for these situations, but assistive devices such as the Personal Audio Enhancer are certainly worth considering.
+Cost and stigma may still dissuade people from purchasing hearing aids for these situations, but assistive devices are certainly worth considering.
 At a fraction of the cost of hearing aids and a completely different look and style, VitaSound’s Personal Audio Enhancer is a great solution for the typical hearing difficulties and may just help to preserve the brain’s “sound vocabulary” that much longer.